What Security Guards Can and Can't Do: The Ultimate Guide

 Conditions for citizen's arrest:

-• Reasonable belief: They must have a reasonable belief that the person they're arresting committed the crime.
+- Reasonable belief: They must have a reasonable belief that the person they're arresting committed the crime.
 This means having enough evidence to convince a reasonable person that a crime occurred.
 Mere suspicion is not enough.

-• Preventing escape: The primary purpose of a citizen's arrest is to detain the suspect until the police arrive.
+- Preventing escape: The primary purpose of a citizen's arrest is to detain the suspect until the police arrive.

 Limitations of citizen’s arrest:

-• False imprisonment: A wrongful citizen's arrest can lead to false imprisonment charges against the security guard and the security company.
+- False imprisonment: A wrongful citizen's arrest can lead to false imprisonment charges against the security guard and the security company.

 What happens when your security guard makes a citizen’s arrest?

-• Once the suspect is detained, security guards should identify themselves and explain the reason for the arrest.
+- Once the suspect is detained, security guards should identify themselves and explain the reason for the arrest.

-• They should then contact the police immediately.
+- They should then contact the police immediately.
 The top priority is to have the police take custody of the suspect as soon as possible.

-• If possible, security guards should try to preserve any evidence related to the crime, such as witness statements or video footage.
+- If possible, security guards should try to preserve any evidence related to the crime, such as witness statements or video footage.

-What security personnel cannot do
+What security personnel can’t do

 Security personnel are a valuable asset in maintaining order and deterring crime, but it's important to understand the limitations of their role.
-Here's a breakdown of key things security personnel cannot do.
+Here's a breakdown of key things security personnel cannot do:

-Search someone without their consent
+Search for someone without their consent

 Security personnel must have clear, verbal consent before conducting any pat-down or search of a person or their belongings.
 This includes backpacks, purses, briefcases, and clothing.